+On this amazing Northumberland Gardens Tour, be amazed at the contemporary Alnwick Garden, with its Grand Cascade and a complex of unique gardens.
 Enjoy Howick Hall Garden; the quarry garden at Belsay Hall, Castle and Gardens; Whalton Manor’s charming country house garden by Edwin Lutyens; and the impressive Victorian estate of Cragside, featuring over seven million trees and shrubs.

 - Alnwick Garden - a world class contemporary garden inspired by the Duchess of Northumberland.

 - Cragside House - The revolutionary house of Lord Armstrong, Victorian inventor and landscape genius